Umutoniwasepie/sustainable_tourism_summative_assignment/README.md

 To access a detailed report for one of the requests (e.g., the request made with 200 users), you can find the Locust report in the `locust_reports` folder.
 Here's an example of where you can find the report:

-- **Path**: `locust_report/report_250_users.html`

-This report contains additional information about the individual requests, response times, and success rates for the test scenario with 200 users.
+- **Path**: `locust_report/report_250_users.html`, It contains additional information about the individual requests, response times, and success rates for the test scenario with 200 users.